 Fans React: Half Empathy, Half Judgment

-To those fans: you realize he still talks about Carly, right?
-He didn’t throw her photo album into a bonfire.
-He just doesn’t want her name in 2009 font above his sternum anymore.
+To those in Camp B: he still talks about Carly.
+He didn't throw her photo album into a bonfire.
+He just doesn't want her name in 2009 font above his sternum anymore.

 Tyler 2.0: The Reformed Reality Star